sthaid/proj_diffraction/xrpm/README.txt

 box; however making even a small box that keeps out daylight proved to be quite difficult.

-Instead I opted to run the experiment at night, with the curtains taped closed, and with electrical tape covering LED light sources.
-Fortunately I live in a rural area and there is not much traffic or other outside light sources.
+Instead I opted to run the experiment at night, with the curtains taped closed, and with electrical tape covering all LED light sources.
+Fortunately I live in a rural area and there is not much traffic or other exterior sources of light.
 The main problem with this approach (for me) is finding the motivation to stay up late, especially in the Summer months.